yegor256/blog/_drafts/share.md

 ---

-Most of our clients get rather suprised when we explain them that they will have full access to the source code from the first day of the project.
+Most of our clients get rather suprised when we explain them that they will have a full access to the source code from the first day of the project.
 We let them see everything that is happening in the project, including Git repository, bug reports, discussions between programmers, continuous integration fails, etc.
-They tell me that usually software development outsourcing teams keep this information in-house and deliver only final releases, rarely together with the source code.
+They often tell me that other software development outsourcing teams keep this information in-house and deliver only final releases, rarely together with the source code.

-I understand why they tying to hide as much as possible.
+I understand why other developers are trying to hide as much as possible.
 Giving project sponsor a full access to the development environment is not easy at all.
-Here is a summary of problems we've been having and our solutions, hope they help you to honestly show your client all project internals and still keep him on board.
+Here is a summary of problems we've been having and our solutions.
+Hope they help you to honestly show your client all project internals and still keep him on board.

 <!--more-->